SciWilro/cehg16-workshop/README.md

 The second text file gives the estimated admixture proportions for each sample.
 The admixture estimates are represented as an n x K matrix, where n is the number of samples, and K is the number of ancestral populations.
-The numbers in each line, or row of the matrix, should add up to 1.
+The numbers in each line (or, equivalently, row of the matrix) should add up to 1.

 ![ADMIXTURE output](/images/admixture-output.gif)